dojo/dojo.io/site/source/cookbook/testing/mocking-imports.md

 module.exports = HelloWorld;
 ```

-2. Add the imports which your test needs.
-This is the start of a test file which has only one external dependency: `proxyquire`. `proxyquire` allows you to mock/stub JavaScript modules which your widget loads from.
+2. Import the dependencies for your test.
+This is the start of a new test file which has only one external dependency: `proxyquire`.
+The `proxyquire` module intercepts all of your module imports in a file, `proxyquire` then offers an API to mock each of these imports for the purpose of test isolation.

 ```js
 const assert = require('assert');